Posted on Tuesday, February 4th 2014

-Get a glimpse of life at NYU around the world through the eyes of more than 150 Global Storytellers studying across the global network.
-See the whole picture — curated here in real time by our Global Editors — or narrow your scope by choosing a city below.
+Get a glimpse of life at NYU around the world through the eyes of our Global Bloggers studying across the global network.
+See the whole picture — curated here in real time by our Global Editors — or narrow your scope by choosing a global site below.
 Learn more »

 Our final rap/poetry class at our volunteer site!!!
 The students were so excited to record in the studio :)